MickaelRigault/astrobject/README.md

 # astrobject
-This module gather the basic tools one usually needs for astrophysics and cosmology usage.
+This module gathers the basic tools one usually needs for astrophysics and cosmology usage.

 Python
 ------